emma-ladouceur/Prioritize-Species-Restoration/README.md

 **1_puvssp_wrangle.csv** This wrangled data is already provided for you, but this wrangle script is provided to demonstrate how to get data into required formats.
 This just converts *puvsp_w.csv* into *puvsp.csv*

 **2_problems_solutions.R** This script takes data for each objective, creates prioritizr problems, and solves to create solutions for this paper.
 Data is then wrangled into formats needed for analysis and Figures.
-This create data provided in the folder *OutputData*
+This creates data provided in the folder *OutputData*

 **3_Figures.R** This script produces all figures for the associated paper.